Postgraduate Student Early Recruiting (Fall 2022 Intake)

 Our department consists of over 50 faculty members, about 80 MPhil students and 300 PhD students.
 The MPhil study takes two years, and the PhD study four to five years.
 Many of our postgraduate alumni work at major IT companies such as Baidu, Facebook, Google, Huawei, IBM, Microsoft, and Tencent, and a significant number of our PhD graduates pursue their careers at research institutes and universities all over the world.
 If interested, please check out the departmental web page on where do our PhD graduates go.

 Postgraduate students have sufficient scholarship support during their study at HKUST.
 The amount of scholarship is around HKD216,360 (USD27,700) per person per year.
-The School of Engineering selects excellent postgraduate students to award additional scholarship to cover the tuition.
 The annual tuition of a postgraduate student is HKD42,100 (USD5,300).

 Furthermore, the Hong Kong government selects incoming PhD students to award the prestigious Hong Kong PhD Fellowship (HKPF) each year.
 The amount of the HKPF is around HKD26,900 per month, plus a travel allowance of HKD13,500 each year.
 In addition, HKUST gives each awardee a one-time reward of HKD40,000.
 In the past, our department was awarded 8 to 12 HKPFs every year.